flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/building-a-connector.md

 ```

+### Step 3: Define Reply Topic

-3. **Define Reply Topic:** Determine the topic to which the connector should reply.
-This topic's name must match the topic pattern that the Engine listens on.
+Determine the topic to which the Connector should reply.
+Ensure it matches the Engine's listening topic pattern.

+### Step 4: Adjust Consumer Threads

-4. **Adjust Consumer Threads:** Modify the number of consumer threads as needed.
-Ensure that the number of instances multiplied by the number of threads equals the number of partitions per topic.
+Modify the number of consumer threads as needed.
+Ensure the total threads match the number of partitions per topic.

 ```yaml
 kafka: